zhqu1148980644/TMP/leetcode/82-Remove-Duplicates-from-Sorted-List-II.md

 - Whenever meet a `cur/head` node, set `cur` to the first node whose next node is different from this node.
 - If `cur` node equals to the `head` node, then this is a unique node, link to previous node's next pointer.
-- At the ending of each iteration, move `head/cur` to `cur`'s next node.
+- At the end of each iteration, move `head/cur` to `cur`'s next node.

 ```c++
 /**